Trump rule on transgender health blocked at the 11th hour | International

 Trump rule on transgender health blocked at the 11th hour

-A federal judge blocked the Trump administration from enforcing a new regulation that would roll back health care protections for transgender people.
-Finalised days after the Supreme Court barred sex discrimination against LGBT individuals on the job, the regulation from the federal Department of Health and Human Services was to have taken effect Tuesday.
+A federal judge blocked the Trump administration on Monday from enforcing a new regulation that would roll back health care protections for transgender people.
+Finalized days after the Supreme Court barred sex discrimination against LGBT individuals on the job, the regulation from the federal Department of Health and Human Services was to have taken effect Tuesday.

+Monday's preliminary injunction from U.S. District Court Judge Frederic Block in Brooklyn bars the administration from enforcing the regulation until the case can be heard in court and decided.
+Block indicated he thought the Trump administration's so-called transgender rule is invalid in light of the Supreme Court ruling in June on a case involving similar issues in the context of job discrimination.

 The lawsuit against the Trump administration rule was brought by an advocacy group, the Human Rights Campaign, on behalf of two transgender women.
 One of the plaintiffs is an Army veteran, and the other a writer and activist.
 Judge Block dismissed as “disingenuous” arguments from HHS that its rule was legally valid, and he wrote that the agency acted “arbitrarily and capriciously” in enacting it.

+HHS said it was disappointed by the judge's decision.
+House Speaker Nancy Pelosi called it a “victory for the LGBTQ community and the rule of law.”
+The judge “was unambiguous in ... ruling that the administration's actions were in blatant violation of the Affordable Care Act's protections and the Supreme Court's recent ... decision, which affirmed that discrimination 'on the basis of sex' included sexual orientation and gender identity,” Pelosi said in a statement.

-There was no immediate comment from HHS.
-Block was nominated to the federal bench by former President Bill Clinton.
+Judge Block was nominated to the federal bench by former President Bill Clinton..